Holic75/Baldurs-gate-dnd-3.5/README.md

 ###### Tactics
-Insightful Strike (1 star) - With unarmed strikes, short swords, daggers, long swords, scimitars, clubs, quarterstaves and spears the character may use Intelligence value instead of Strength to determine bonus to damage.
+Insightful Strike (1 star) - With unarmed strikes, short swords, daggers, long swords, scimitars, wakizhasi, ninja-to, clubs, quarterstaves and spears the character may use Intelligence value instead of Strength to determine bonus to damage.
 NOTE: This damage bonus is not multiplied by 1.5 for two-handed weapons, although if character got additional 0.5 strength bonus from Strength score, it is retained (i.e. if Strength is 14 and Intelligence is 16, the character will get +3 damage bonus from Intelligence and +1 (0.5*2) from Strength to a total of +4 with two-handed weapons).
 Combat Expertise (2 stars) - The character receives Combat Expertise modal ability.
 While activated all attacks with melee weapons suffer -3 penalty to THAC0 but character receives +3 bonus to AC, character also suffers additional 15% spell casting failure.
 Can be used only with melee weapon equipped.
 Iron Will (3 stars) - The character receives +2 bonus on Saving Throws vs. Spells.